-The Insurance Disputes Law Review: Editor's Preface
+The Insurance Disputes Law Review: Editors' Preface

-Insurance is a vital part of the world's economy and critical to risk management in both the commercial and the private worlds.
-The law that has developed to govern the rights and obligations of those using this essential product can often be complex and challenging, with the legal system of each jurisdiction seeking to strike the right balance between the interests of insurer and insured and also the regulator who seeks to police the market.
-Perhaps more than any other area of law, insurance law can represent a fusion of traditional concepts (that are almost unique to this area of law) together with constant entrepreneurial development, as insurers strive to create new products to adapt to our changing world.
+Insurance is a vital part of the world's economy and critical to risk management in both the commercial and the private spheres.
+The law that has developed to govern the rights and obligations of those using this essential product can often be complex and challenging, with the legal system of each jurisdiction seeking to strike the right balance between the interests of insurer and insured, and also the regulator who seeks to police the market.
+Perhaps more than any other area of law, insurance law can represent a fusion of traditional concepts (concepts almost unique to this area of law) together with constant entrepreneurial development, as insurers strive to create new products to adapt to our changing world.
 This makes for a fast-developing area, with many traps for the unwary.
 Further, as this indispensable book shows, even where the concepts are similar in most jurisdictions, they can be implemented and interpreted with very important differences in different jurisdictions.

 To be as user-friendly as possible, each chapter follows the same format – first providing an overview of the key framework for dealing with disputes – and then giving an update of recent developments in disputes.